Internship Programs in North America

 Being such a diverse continent means there are internship opportunities in virtually every field within North America.
 In addition, no matter if you choose to head to Canada and the great white north or the sunny beaches of Costa Rica, you’ll also be able to experience a unique culture and some major worldly attractions along with gaining invaluable internship experience.

-- Business: As major international business hubs, Toronto and New York are great places to look for business internships.
+As major international business hubs, Toronto and New York are great places to look for business and finance internships.
 Many large companies offer highly involved programs that will provide great experience and look amazing on a resume.

-- Hospitality: In a lot of ways, business travellers and eco-tourists are the exact opposite.
+In a lot of ways, business travelers and eco-tourists are the exact opposite.
 However, they both mean that internships in the hospitality industry are abound all across North America.

 When and Where to Look for an Internship